 top of page

-Block 3: Grouping of knowledge (specifications)
+Block 3: Grouping of knowledge (without relation)

-Definition 4:
+Definition 7:

 {proper noun 1} has {positive number 1} {singular or plural noun}